acdvs/TD-OBSWebSocket/README.md

 4. If Auto-Reconnect is enabled: the component will connect to the server automatically.
    If Auto-Reconnect is disabled: enable the Active switch to connect to the server.

+Once connected, any event data received will be set in the corresponding parameter.
+This makes the data easy to consume by, for example, connecting a Parameter Execute DAT to the OBSWebSocket component.

 ## Features

 ### High-Volume Events